 Furthermore, Government backed multifamily financing imposes several requirements on its borrowers.
 These include providing income documentation and proving one’s creditworthiness.

 In addition to this, the borrowing investors must go through an approved lender to obtain a Fannie Mae and Freddie Mac loan.

 2. FHA loans:

-FHA loans are also known as FHA insured financing.
-This government insured loans for investors with the benefit of longest terms with lowest fixed interest rates.
-Besides there leverage levels are some of the highest among multi family financing loans ,sometimes soaring up to 90%.
+FHA loans are also known as FHA-insured financing.
+These government-insured loans are for investors with the benefit of the longest terms with the lowest fixed interest rates.
+Besides their leverage levels are some of the highest among multi-family financing loans, sometimes soaring up to 90%.

 However such agency loans require as much as 6 to 12 months for approval.
-Moreover the multifamily investors who are seeking FHA loans must fill out myriad paperwork and follow strict FHA guidelines.
+Moreover, multifamily investors who are seeking FHA loans must fill out myriad paperwork and follow strict FHA guidelines.

 The terms of such loans are often 30 to 35 years.
-Moreover multifamily investors can utilise FHA- insured financing for ground up construction and refurbishment of distressed properties.
+Moreover, multifamily investors can utilize FHA- insured financing for ground-up construction and refurbishment of distressed properties.

 3. Commercial Mortgage Backed Securities (CMBS):

-In this financing type, the property and its profits act as a collateral for the loans.
-However CMBS loans require higher interest rates and offer lower leverage to its borrowers.
-Moreover CMBS loans are non-recourse and get pooled into a Real Estate Mortgage Investment Conduit (REMIC) trust.
+In this financing type, the property and its profits act as collateral for the loans.
+However, CMBS loans require higher interest rates and offer lower leverage to their borrowers.
+Moreover, CMBS loans are non-recourse and get pooled into a Real Estate Mortgage Investment Conduit (REMIC) trust.
 Therefore they are sold as security in secondary markets to investors.